desmosinc/policies/privacy-policy.md

 If you are a parent / guardian and would like to authorize your child under the applicable age of digital consent to use our Services, please contact [privacy@desmos.com](mailto:privacy@desmos.com).

-We do not intend for children under age of digital consent to use our Services, subject to the three enumerated exceptions above.
+We do not intend for children under the age of digital consent to use our Services, subject to the three enumerated exceptions above.

 If you believe that we have accidentally collected Personal Data from a child under the applicable age of digital consent without either (i) a School’s direction to do so or (ii) the consent of a parent / guardian, then please let us know at [privacy@desmos.com](mailto:privacy@desmos.com) and we will remove that information as soon as possible.